How to Choose Snowboard Boots

 How to break in a pair of snowboard boots

 The best way to break in your new snowboard boots is to just wear them around the house for a few hours.
-Just the action of walking around will help mould the inner to your foot and smooth out any pressure points.
+Just the action of walking around will help mold the inner to your foot and smooth out any pressure points.
 Making sure the boots are good and tight will speed up the process.
-Some boots come with heat moldable liners, whereby you can speed up the process by warming them up with a hair dryer and slipping your foot in
+Some boots come with heat moldable liners, whereby you can speed up the process by warming them up with a hairdryer and slipping your foot in